Outdoor Products Hydration Reservoir Reviewed

-It is important to note that children six years old and younger are not appropriate for this hydration system.
+It is important to note that children six years old and younger are not appropriate for the Outdoor Products Hydration Reservoir.
 The bite valve may detach from the system and is a choking hazard.

 This hydration reservoir comes with a removable hose for easy cleaning.
 It is recommended to remove the bite valve from the hose for cleaning as well.
 To do this, you simply unscrew the top piece of the bite valve to the right.
 Please do not try to remove the bottom piece of the bite valve from the hose.
 This piece is not intended to be removed.
 Scrub the hose and bite valve with baking soda and water, then rinse.